Creating a Discord HTTP Slash Command Bot with Fastify

 Next, let's write the code that handles these interactions!
 We'll go back into our POST route and add checks for someone using our slash commands (the Discord API refers to these events as an Application Command Interaction).
 The docs have an example schema for an interaction - we can use that to write our function definition.

 To start with, we'll want different responses depending on which slash command was used.
-We can use a switch
+We can use a switch statement that looks at the command name, and then write out our different responses accordingly.

 For our slap message, we want it to display as {user} slaps {target} around a bit with a large trout.
 Discord messages use simplified Markdown formatting, with special sequences you can use to mention different things - to get this display, we'll format our message like this: